Why Most Budgets Fail and How the 50/30/20 Rule Fixes It

 What Counts as Needs?

-• Food: Groceries and essential household supplies
+• Food: Groceries and basic household supplies

-• Insurance: Health, auto, renters/homeowners, life insurance
+• Insurance: Health, auto, renters or homeowners, and life insurance

-• Healthcare: Medications, doctor visits, necessary medical expenses
+• Healthcare: Medications and necessary medical costs

 Pro Tip: